 Here are some steps to take in the early stages if you decide to combine finances with your partner.

 Money and Relationships: The Early Stages

 In the beginning, it’s important to start with some good habits, like scheduling your first “money meeting”.
-You can call this a budget meeting or a budget party, or even a money date.
-Then, cover the basics, learn about how you each handle money, and make sure you keep the conversation going.
+You can call this a budget meeting, a budget party, or even a money date.
+Then, cover the basics.
+Learn about how you each handle money, and make sure you keep the conversation going.

 I recommend all couples, young and old, meet once a week to talk about money.
 You could also meet once a pay period to discuss together how you’re going to allocate the money you have coming in.

 Before your budget meeting, create a list of the things you want to discuss together.
 Ideally, you should be aware of your partner’s debt, income, and spending style before you get married.
 But if you haven’t discussed these topics yet, it’s better late than never.